pdulak/discord-bot-boilerplate/README.md

 ### Description

-This is a simple Discord bot that will send a message to a channel only when mentioned.
-The bot is not responding on private conversations.
+This is a simple Discord bot that will respond to messages.
+It responds to:
+- mentions
+- Direct Messages (DMs)
+- all other messages in channels that bot has access to

 ### Installation